How to Hit a 6 Iron – 6 Keys to Success

 Go to a driving range, get a bucket but do not hit any balls yet.
 Get your 6 iron.

-First start by hitting the ground with your normal swing.
-Don't try hit an imaginary ball.
 Just swing your swing and try to clip the bottom of a daisy stem right out the ground.
 Notice and pay attention to where the club head is striking the turf in relation to your stance.
 You'll find that it strikes the ground in roughly the same spot over and over.

 THIS is your correct bottom or low point of your golf swing with the 6 iron.
 Place the ball at the position at start of the divot and begin to hit balls again. by trying to nip the daisy stem out of the ground.
 I bet you'll start hitting the ball crisply.
 Remember the point is to get your club head to swing, while the ball gets in the way of your natural arc.